achasol/duplicate-detection/readme.md

 # Scalable Duplicate Detection

-This repo contains my implementation for scalable detection of (near) duplicate webshop products.
+This repo contains my implementation for scalable detection method of (near) duplicate webshop products.
-It is part of the course Computer science and business analytics at the Erasmus University.
+It is part of the course Computer science and Business Analytics at the Erasmus University Rotterdam.

-The objective of this assignment is to find near duplicate products in a dataset without performing an exhaustive comparison of all pairs.
+The objective of this implementation is to find near duplicate products in a dataset without performing an exhaustive comparison of all pairs.
 Hence we are instructed to use a locality sensitive hashing (LSH) method to reduce the number of comparisons in an effective way.

-I use the json data of the tv products to create uniform representations.
+The key aspect of my approach is that, I use the json data of 1624 tv products to create uniform representations.
 In essence this boils down to extracting key features of the products using a variety of regex queries and then joining these features together.
 This yields a more dense and uniform representation of the product titles.